1978 NASCAR Winston West Series

 The 1978 NASCAR Winston West Series was the 25th season of the series.
 The title was won by Jimmy Insolo, his first in the series.

 Schedule and results

 The 1978 season included 22 individual races, although Riverside International Raceway, Shasta Speedway, and Yakima Speedway hosted two races each.
-The races at Riverside were in combination with the NASCAR Winston Cup Series.
+The races at Riverside and the race at Ontario were in combination with the NASCAR Winston Cup Series.